4socks/socks4/draft-vance-socks-v4.md

 --- abstract

-This document is published as a historical record of the SOCKS 4 protocol.
-The original spec does not have an Abstract, so the Abstract below is added afterwards.

 This document describes SOCKS version 4, a protocol designed to facilitate TCP proxy services across a network firewall.
 SOCKS operates at the session layer, providing application users with transparent access to network services on the other side of the firewall.
 It is application-protocol independent, allowing it to support a wide range of services, including those utilizing encryption, while maintaining minimum processing overhead by simply relaying data after initial access control checks.
 The protocol defines two primary operations: CONNECT for establishing outbound connections to an application server, and BIND for preparing for and accepting inbound connections initiated by an application server.